<?xml version="1.0" encoding="UTF-8"?>

 <description><![CDATA[When using `HTMLLayout`, logger names are not properly escaped when writing out to the HTML file.

-If untrusted data is used to retrieve the name of a logger, an attacker could theoretically inject HTML or Javascript in order to hide information from logs or steal data from the user.
+If untrusted data is used to retrieve the name of a logger, an attacker could theoretically inject HTML or JavaScript in order to hide information from logs or steal data from the user.

 In order to activate this, the following sequence must occur: